Productivity Tips That Work - Complete Guide for 2026

 Match Energy to Tasks

 Do hard work during your peak energy hours.
+For most people, this is 2-4 hours after waking.
 Save routine tasks for when you have less energy.
+Working with your biological rhythms instead of against them can boost productivity by 40%.

 4.